 • Depending on the underlying problem, you may need professional treatment or you may be able to reduce the sensitivity with home remedies.

 • Get your smile ready for anything.
-Use Authority Dental to find a dentist open 24 hours near you.
-It’s easy, fast and free.
+Use Authority Dental to find a local dentist open now It’s easy, fast and free.

 Do your teeth cause discomfort when you eat or brush them?
 Here's everything you need to know.